 - Reputation Management, Media Relations and Investor Relations: He develops and helps to implement comprehensive investor relations and corporate communications programs for clients across a wide range of industries.

 - Restructuring & Bankruptcy: He helps clients develop and implement communication plans related to out-of-court financial restructurings and in-court Chapter 11 reorganizations and Section 363 asset sales.
 He has worked on more than 150 such cases, including assignments in the automotive, airline, energy, entertainment, financial services, manufacturing, restaurant and retail sectors.
-Recent matters include A123 Systems, Adeptus, Allens, Arch Coal, Associated Wholesalers, Bestwall, Bon-Ton Stores, Caesars Entertainment Operating Company, Central Grocers, Charming Charlie, Chassix, Coldwater Creek, Cumulus Media, EXCO Resources, First Energy, General Wireless (RadioShack), Global Aviation, GOL Linhas Aéreas Inteligentes, Homer City, Mattress Firm, Momentive Performance Materials, Noranda Aluminum, M*Modal, Oi, Performance Sports Group, Patriot Coal, Pinnacle Airlines, Rockport, Quiznos, Sabine Oil & Gas, Toys”R”Us, Targus, and Walter Investment.
+Recent matters include Associated Wholesalers, Bestwall, Bon-Ton Stores, Caesars Entertainment Operating Company, Car Outlet/Total Finance, Central Grocers, Charming Charlie, Chassix, Coldwater Creek, Cumulus Media, Ditech, EXCO Resources, First Energy, FTD, General Wireless (RadioShack), GOL Linhas Aéreas Inteligentes, Insys, Maremont, Mattress Firm, Momentive Performance Materials, Noranda Aluminum, Oi, Performance Sports Group, Patriot Coal, PG&E, Pinnacle Airlines, Rockport, Quiznos, Sabine Oil & Gas, and Toys”R”Us.

-- M&A and Shareholder Activism: Recent assignments include General Electric in its transaction with Baker Hughes, spin-off of Synchrony, and strategic realignment of GE Capital; MoneyGram in its proposed acquisition by Ant Financial; Cabela’s in its sale to Bass Pro Shops; VCA in its sale to Mars; Hershey in its response to an unsolicited offer from Mondelez; Gannett in its proposed acquisition of tronc (formerly Tribune Publishing); Humana in its proposed transaction with Aetna; CST in its sale to Couche-Tard; Axiall in its sale to Westlake; American Science & Engineering in its sale to OSI; Tech Data in its acquisition of Avnet’s Technology Services Business; and Sycamore Partners in its sale of EMP and Stuart Weitzman and acquisition of CommerceHub, Staples, Belk, the Jones Group, Hot Topic, Talbots, and Mast Global.
+- M&A and Shareholder Activism: Recent M&A assignments include Entegris in its proposed merger with Versum; General Electric in its transaction with Baker Hughes, spin-off of Synchrony, and strategic realignment of GE Capital; MoneyGram in its proposed acquisition by Ant Financial; Cabela’s in its sale to Bass Pro Shops; VCA in its sale to Mars; Hershey in its response to an unsolicited offer from Mondelez; Gannett in its proposed acquisition of tronc (formerly Tribune Publishing); Humana in its proposed transaction with Aetna; and Sycamore Partners in its sale of EMP and Stuart Weitzman and acquisition of Pure Fishing, CommerceHub, Staples, Belk, the Jones Group, Hot Topic, Talbots, and Mast Global.
 He has also counseled numerous companies in their interactions with activist investors and unsolicited bidders.

 Michael joined Joele Frank in 2011.
 He previously served as a Partner and leader of the Restructuring and Reorganization practice at Kekst and Company.
 From 1986 to 1990, he was on the editorial staff of The New York Times, where among other roles he served for two years as the news clerk to A.M.
 (Abe) Rosenthal, the columnist and former executive editor.
 He received a BA in political science cum laude from Yale University.
 Michael is a member of the Board of Trustees of Greenwich Library.